NERV-DAO/documentation/NERV by-laws.md

 Recognition of the Model Law for Decentralized Autonomous Organizations (DAOs) by the Coalition of Automated Legal Applications
 </p>

-Considering that at the moment of publication, there is a legal vacuum as regards to how DAOs should be framed in the legal context worldwide, NERV endorses adoption of the Model Law for DAOs written by the COALA organization.
+Considering that at the moment of publication, there is a legal vacuum as regards to how DAOs should be framed in the legal context, worldwide, NERV endorses the adoption of the Model Law for DAOs<sup>[1](https://www.lextechinstitute.ch/wp-content/uploads/2021/06/DAO-Model-Law.pdf)</sup> written by the COALA organization.

 <p align="center">
 <b>( article 4 )</b><br>